andydexter/QuickLookup/README.md

 Each `Row` in the `rows` vector contains a `string display`.
 This is the string that will be displayed in the console.
 This can be anything you like e.g the key, value, or any combination of the 2.
 Each `Row` also contains a `string value` which is the string that will be copied to the clipboard when the user presses `Ctrl + C` while this row is selected.

-Lastly, you must instantiate a `QL::QuickLookup` object and call the `QuickLookup::run()` function to start the application.
+Lastly, you must instantiate a `QL::QuickLookup` object and call the `QuickLookup::run(int windowWidth, int windowHeight, int windowMargin)` function to start the application with the following settings:
+- `Window Width` defines the **width** of the application's console window measured in characters.
+- `Window Height` defines the **height** of the application's console window measured in characters.
+- `Window Margin` defines the **left and right** margin of the application's console window measured in characters.

+Running `QuickLookup::run(40, 10, 1)` will generate a terminal of size `40 x 10`, with 1 empty column on either side, and will be showing up to 6 search results.

 For ***Unicode support***, you should check out [this](https://stackoverflow.com/questions/78894522/inconsistent-format-of-utf-8-characters-in-c/) question's answer to configure the console to accept Unicode Characters.
 Do note that you currently can't copy a Unicode string to clipboard.
 ## Contributing